weiserhase/weiserhase/README.md

 - 👋 Hi, I’m @weiserhase im currently studying Computer Sience
 - 👀 I’m interested in AI Technology, Blockchain, Reinforcement Leraning and New Programming
 - 📋 Im currently using Python, Rust, Haskell, Idris2
-- 💞️ I’m currently working on a AI extension System, NLP for sentiment analysis and Blockchain
+- 💞️ I’m currently working on a Python Game, Sentiment analysis using Transformers and expanding my comprehensive pythonutils
 - 📫 How to reach me weiserhase.development@gmail.com

 <!---